Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback

-\paragraph{Experimental results.} Fixing $(S, \bar{d}) = (5, 0.5)$, we study the convergence behavior of both algorithms with an increasing number of agents $N \in \{10, 20, 50, 100\}$.
-As indicated in Figure~\ref{fig:kelly}, our algorithm still outperforms~\citet[Algorithm~1]{Bravo-2018-Bandit} as it returns iterates that are closer to an unique Nash equilibrium in less iteration counts.
-Compared to Figure~\ref{fig:cournot}, the quality of the solutions obtained by both algorithm is lower.
-Indeed, the simplex constraint set is more complicated than the box constraint set and we make the conservative choice for parameters, e.g., $r=\tfrac{B_i}{S(S+1)}$, such that the algorithm works from a theoretical viewpoint.~\citet[Algorithm~1]{Bravo-2018-Bandit} is very sensitive to the parameters and unfortunately gets stuck after a few iterations, while our algorithm approaches the Nash equilibrium slowly but steadily as the iteration count increases.
-To further facilitate the readers, we present the averaged results from 10 independent trials in Table~\ref{tab:kelly}.
+\paragraph{Experimental results.} Fixing $(S, \bar{d}) = (5, 0.5)$, we investigate the convergence behavior of both algorithms with a varying number of players, i.e., $N \in \{10, 20, 50, 100\}$.
+Figure~\ref{Fig:KA} indicates that our algorithm outperforms multi-agent FKM as it exhibits a faster convergence to Nash equilibrium in terms of iteration count.
+Compared to Figure~\ref{Fig:CC}, the quality of the solutions obtained by both algorithms is poorer.
+Indeed, the simplex set is more complicated than the box set from the Cournot competition.
+Compared to the multi-agent FKM which gets stuck after a few iterations, our algorithm approaches Nash equilibrium slowly but steadily.
+This is possibly because of the inaccurate estimation of $\beta$ (too conservative) which results in problematic step sizes for the multi-agent FKM.
+We also present the numerical results for all $(N, S, \bar{d})$ in Table~\ref{Tab:KA}.